All Episodes

 Big controversy.

-But I'm telling you, I'm telling you, folks.
+But I'm telling you, I'm telling you, folks, this is class lines being drawn.

 Same thing with Ebert.

-This is uh where's this from?
+This is, where's this from?

-Oscar Nom Shaker, Academy Snubs Roger Ebert documentary.
+Oscar Nom Shaker, Academy Snubs, Roger Ebert documentary.

-If Roger Ebert's friends and family thought his legacy would be capped off with an Oscar win for life itself, the documentary about the famous film critics life and career.
+If Roger Ebert's friends and family thought his legacy would be capped off with an Oscar win for Life Itself, the documentary about the famous film Critics Life and Career, a bucket of cold water was felt by all after Thursday's announcement of this year's Oscar nominations.

-To almost everyone's surprise, life itself did not even earn a nomination for best documentary.
+To almost everyone's surprise, Life Itself did not even earn a nomination for best documentary.

 Not a single nomination for anything.